 RESEARCH SCIENTIST POSITIONS AT BOYS TOWN NATIONAL RESEARCH HOSPITAL

-Boys Town National Research Hospital (BTNRH) invites applications for a two mid- or senior- career level research scientist positions within the Center for Childhood Deafness, Language & Learning (CCDLL).
-These positions will begin on or after July 1, 2018.
-A call for three junior scientist positions will follow after that time.
+Boys Town National Research Hospital (BTNRH) invites applications for junior, mid- or senior- career level research scientist positions within the Center for Childhood Deafness, Language & Learning (CCDLL).
 Our vision is to grow the CCDLL into a program with tightly integrated research and clinical arms that work synergistically on issues of language learning and development.
 Work that fits this focus could involve examination of differences between learners with varying diagnoses; determination of the influences of intervention as well as family, academic, and social environments on language outcomes; comparison of developmental processes that support language learning during infancy, childhood, adolescence, and young adulthood; and investigation of brain adaptability and neurologic pathways that support language learning and development.
 We are assembling a faculty that can offer a unique perspective on such issues, one that is informed by a commitment to understanding and ameliorating the effects of childhood disabilities on language learning and development.

-The successful candidate will have a Ph.D. in Speech-Language Pathology, Cognitive Science, Developmental Psychology or a related field and a record that demonstrates a highly productive and excellent research program.
+The successful candidate will have a Ph.D. as well as post-doctoral studies or experience in Speech-Language Pathology, Cognitive Science, Developmental Psychology or a related field, and a record that demonstrates a highly productive and excellent research program.
 Expertise in developmental language disorder, hearing impairment, or emotional/behavioral disorders is of particular interest, but not required.

 Scientists at Boys Town National Research Hospital are full-time researchers with no teaching or administrative responsibilities and reasonable service commitments.
 Senior scientists aim for 50% salary support on external grants.
 Via participation in the Center for Perception and Communication in Children (CPCC) funded by a Centers of Biomedical Research Excellence (COBRE) grant, junior scientists are provided with extensive mentoring and three years of full support to enable them to reach this goal.
 All scientists will have access to new, state-of-the art laboratory facilities, generous start-up funds, and extensive supports for grant management, IT, participant recruitment, and clinical measurement.